Geming400/wraith-vault-custom-reward/README.md

 ```cmd
 mitmproxy --mode transparent -s main.py
 ```

+[!NOTE]
+> When running this, every requests made using **https** won't go through.
+For example if you are running this script but want to access discord in the meantime, you will need to close the `mitmproxy` instance (aka CMD (rip Linux users rn))

 > [!TIP]
 > Every time you change the reward, you won't need to execute the `mitmproxy` command again. `mitmproxy` updates it's modules every a new **saved change** has been made.